They all kind of look the same, perform the same, have similar battery life, and have access to most of the same apps.

 BEST SMARTPHONE CAMERA OVERALL

 Like everyone else, Apple fell behind Google in the smartphone camera wars in 2018 when Google trotted out its AI-powered image processing in the Google Pixel 3.
-But since then, Apple has come roaring back, beefing up its own computational photography game to turn the shooter in the iPhone 11 Pro Max into the best smartphone camera.
-This smartphone camera may only have a 12-megapixel sensor for its main lens instead of a 48- or 108-megapixel sensor, but like Google, Apple has proven that the gains from a more robust sensor are relatively marginal.
+But since then, Apple has come roaring back, beefing up its own computational photography game to turn the shooter in the iPhone 12 Pro Max into the best smartphone camera.
+This smartphone camera may only have a 12-megapixel sensor for its main lens instead of a 48- or 108-megapixel sensor, but megapixels aren’t everything.
+Instead, Apple loaded the 12 Pro Max with a sensor that is physically bigger.
+So while it may not have more megapixels than before, the images have better color, detail and lighting.

-Apple continues to prove that image post-processing is as important as the raw hardware, and in this regard, you won’t find a smartphone camera that is as easy to use, can effortlessly produce final images with as much detail and create natural-looking color tones as this phone.
+Apple also continues to prove that image post-processing is as important as the raw hardware, and in this regard, you won’t find a smartphone camera that is as easy to use, can effortlessly produce final images with as much detail and create natural-looking color tones as this phone.
 Like the best smartphone cameras, it comes with a pair of 12-megapixel telephoto and ultrawide cameras to give you added versatility and performance and is also one of the best smartphones for capturing 4K video.
+The iPhone 12 Pro Max also supports Apple’s ProRAW file format, which allows smartphone photographers to snap photos with their iPhone that aren’t compressed and retains more image data to be used when adjusting the photo’s levels in Adobe Lightroom or Photoshop.

 BEST SAMSUNG OPTION